da5nsy/ReproducibleResearch/episodes/step5Testing.md

  - Have you noted what version of the libraries you are using are?

  - Have you noted the name, model and version number of any hardware you may be using (for example, cameras, microscopes, MRI machines, IoT sensors)?

+Version control is keeping track of each change you have made, so that if you need to go back to a previous version of your analysis pipeline, you can!

+Think of version control as an 'undo' button.

 ::::::::::::::::::::::::::::::::::::::::::::::: discussion